-Da Lat Vietnam, Dalat, capital of Lam Dong Province, is located approximately 308km northeast of Ho Chi Minh City.
+Da Lat or Dalat, the capital of Lam Dong Province is located approximately 308km northeast of Ho Chi Minh City.
 At an elevation of 1,500m, Dalat bears the look of an Old French city.
 It was founded in 1897 when Doctor Alexandre Yersin recommended that the area be developed as a resort town.

 Dalat has many natural and artificial lakes such as Ho Xuan Huong, Than Tho, Da Thien, and Tuyen Lam bordered by lines of pine trees, which are a well-known feature of Dalat Vietnam.